WJakubowsk/gcp_fraud_detection/README.md

 - **data/**: Contains datasets used for training and evaluation.
 - **src/**: Source code for data preprocessing, model training, and deployment scripts:
-    - *frontend*: files related to React frontend, together with CSS files for esthetics.
+    - *frontend*: files related to React frontend, together with CSS files for esthetics and frontend deployment as web UI gate to app.
-    - *backend*: files related to Django backend component of the application, along with models for data and views for website.
+    - *backend*: files related to Django backend component of the application, along with models for data and views for website and cloud deployment.
-    - *model*: files related to GNN model comprising data engineering, machine learning and cloud deployment.
+    - *model*: files related to GNN model comprising data engineering, machine learning and MLOps.
+- **deployment/**: files related to deployment of Google Cloud Components using Terraform.
 - **.github/**: Workflow configurations for CI/CD.

 ## Setup